Skip to Content

 Different Types of Paprika

-Let’s talk about a popular cooking staple and the different types of paprika you need level up your kitchen game.
-All paprika comes from dried and ground red chili peppers, and the difference between sweet, hot, and smoked paprika depends on the variety of red chili used to make the spice blend – let’s get into it.
+Let’s talk about the different types of paprika you need level up your kitchen game.
+The difference between sweet, hot, and smoked paprika depends on the variety of red chili used to make the spice blend – let’s get into it.

 What is Paprika?

-Paprika is a powdered spice that comes from ground red peppers.
-It’s a popular ground spice used to flavor recipes like eggs, meat, poultry, stew, fish, soup, vegetables, rice, and creamy sauces.
-While you can reach for generic paprika at the grocery store, you should know about the different types of paprika and how to use them.
+Paprika is a powdered spice made from dried and ground red chili peppers.
+It’s a popular ground spice used to flavor eggs, meat, poultry, stew, fish, soup, vegetables, rice, and creamy sauces.
+While you can reach for a shaker of paprika at the grocery store, you should know about the different types of paprika and how to use them.

 Different Types of Paprika

-While paprika is a widely-used spice, many don’t realize there are several distinct types, each with a unique flavor profile and culinary use.
-Maybe you’re trying a recipe that calls for a particular kind of paprika, and you’re wondering, what’s the different?
-Similar to my overview of recipes using garam masala, take a look at the different types of paprika and how to use them:
+While paprika is a widely used spice, many don’t realize there are several distinct types, each with a unique flavor profile and culinary use.
+Maybe you are following a recipe that requires a specific kind of paprika and want to know the difference.
+Similar to these recipes using garam masala, check out the different types of paprika and recipe ideas for how to use them:

 1. Sweet Paprika

-When shopping or making a recipe that call for paprika, and it is unspecified, they’re likely referring to sweet paprika.
-Recipes often use the mild version of the spice to garnish dishes like deviled eggs, butter bean hummus, and potato salad.
-Home cooks also use it to add vibrant color to meals like grilled tandoori chicken without altering the flavor.
+If the type of paprika is unspecified when shopping or making a new recipe, it’s likely referring to sweet paprika.
+Recipes often use the mild version of the ground spice to garnish dishes like deviled eggs, butter bean hummus, and potato salad.
+Home cooks also use it to add color to grilled tandoori chicken without altering the flavor.

 Moroccan Shakshuka

 Flavorful Moroccan shakshuka combines poached eggs with hearty, spiced tomato sauce.
-The simple meal served at any time of the day, though I prefer it for breakfast or brunch.
+Serve the meal any time of day, though I prefer eating it for breakfast with warm bread.

 2. Hot Paprika